samvera/node-iiif/README.md

 ### Contributing

 Contributions are welcome in the form of bug reports, suggestions, pull requests, and/or documentation.

+If you're working on a PR for this project, create a feature branch off of `main`.

+This repository follows the [Samvera Community Code of Conduct](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405212316/Code+of+Conduct) and [language recommendations](https://github.com/samvera/maintenance/blob/master/templates/CONTRIBUTING.md#language).
+Please ***do not*** create a branch called `master` for this repository or as part of your pull request; the branch will either need to be removed or renamed before it can be considered for inclusion in the code base and history of this repository.

 ### License